-The Amex Green Card is worth it for frequent travelers with above-average credit who buy airport lounge day passes and prefer expedited airport security.
-Customers with enough dining expenses to help offset the card’s $150 annual fee may also find the Amex Green Card worth applying for.
+The Amex Green card is worth it for frequent travelers with good credit or better (a credit score of 700+) who buy airport lounge day passes and prefer expedited airport security.
+Customers with enough dining expenses to help offset the card’s $150 annual fee may also find the Amex Green card worth applying for.

 However, the card most likely won’t be worth it if you’re unable to pay the balance in full and on time every month.
 The interest you’ll pay on the balance will cut into the card’s overall value.

 If you’d like a more detailed dive in to what the Amex Green card has to offer, feel free to check out our editor’s comprehensive review of the card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.